CIS565-Fall-2014/Project3-Pathtracer/README.md

 ### Clipping issues
 ![alt tag](https://raw.githubusercontent.com/JivingTechnostic/Project3-Pathtracer/master/windows/Project3-Pathtracer/Project3-Pathtracer/scene2.0.bmp)
-(the smaller spheres should be behind the large sphere on the left)
+* (the smaller spheres should be behind the large sphere on the left) I honestly have no idea what's causing this right now.
+I will have to take a look at the code later to figure out what's causing this.
+Strangely enough, they do not clip behind the sphere to the right, only the one on the left.
+It may be directional, but I doubt that.

 Future Work
 -----------
+#### Priority 0
+* Finish refraction
+* Fix clipping issues
+* Implement meshes
+* Implement acceleration data structure